SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.control/README.md

 status property with the same name.
 Otherwise the generated datum will have a status property `val`, and if the control has a number value an instantaneous property `v` will also be created.

+> :warning: **Note** that if a control returns a control value that is _also_ already a datum
+> instance, that datum will be used directly.
+Thus the actual property names used could be
+> different.

 # Install

 The plugin can be installed via the **Plugins** page on your SolarNode.
 It appears under the